-The value of urban park space is clearly evident in the recent development trend in the City of Tampa.
-Our park spaces have been an integral component for the continued growth of the city.
-From the renovation of several downtown parks, to the completion of the downtown Riverwalk, and the establishment of increased after-hours youth recreation programming at park sites throughout the city, urban parks have had many positive impacts on the community.
+The value of urban park space is evident in the recent development trend in the City of Tampa.
+Our park spaces have been an integral component of the continued growth of the city.
+From the renovation of several downtown parks to the completion of the downtown Riverwalk, and the establishment of increased after-hours youth recreation programming at park sites throughout the city, urban parks have had many positive impacts on the community.

 Renewal of the urban core has made Tampa an attractive place to live, work, and play.

 A project like the renovation of Perry Harvey, Sr. Park not only created a community space but also was designed to reflect and honor the African American heritage of the site through art and historical details.
 The park is a place where future generations can reflect upon and understand the impact African American leaders have made on our community.

 Perry Harvey, Sr. Park provides a great community gathering space while honoring Tampa's African American Heritage.
 Courtesy City of Tampa.

 Tampa's Riverwalk: Connecting Waterfront Revival

 Creation of the downtown Riverwalk — a 2.4-mile route on the east side of the Hillsborough River — spanned 40 years and six Tampa mayors.
 This project revitalized the city's waterfront and created connectivity to multiple parks with entertainment and hospitality venues along the way.
 This world-class amenity has brought interest back downtown with energy and attention to both the natural and cultural offerings available.
 This competitive advantage for the city promotes healthy lifestyles while attracting new development and spurring economic growth.